flqvio/SecuSI/Reports/Report_Lab2_POGGIOLI.md

 ## VM n°207

-Goal : find the root Flag.
+Goal : gain access with root.

 ### 1. Find IP address of the machine